patckennedy/patckennedy/README.md

 # 👋 Hi there!
 I'm Patricia Kennedy

-A **Full-Stack Software Engineer** (PERN stack: PostgreSQL, Express, React, Node.js) and **AI Engineer in Training** with over 5 years of professional experience in tech.
+A **Full-Stack Software Engineer** (PERN stack: PostgreSQL, Express, React, Node.js) with over 5 years of professional experience in tech.

 My journey started in IT support and infrastructure, where I built strong foundations in problem-solving and communication.
 I recently completed a **6-month Full-Stack Software Development program**, creating scalable, responsive web applications.

-Now, I’m expanding into **AI engineering** — blending my software background with **Python, LLMs, RAG pipelines, and AI Agents**.
-My mission is to build **real-world AI applications** that are intelligent, impactful, and user-friendly.
+Now, I’m focused on **career enhancements with Python and AI Engineering** — expanding my software background to include skills in **LLMs, RAG pipelines, and AI Agents**.
+My mission is to build **real-world applications** that are intelligent, impactful, and user-friendly.

-⚡ **Career Note**: While I’m on this AI roadmap, I’m **still actively pursuing Full-Stack / Web Developer roles** (PERN stack).
+⚡ **Career Note**: While I’m on this Python & AI roadmap, I’m **still actively pursuing Full-Stack / Web Developer roles** (PERN stack).
-My software engineering career continues — this roadmap expands my skills into AI to position me for hybrid **AI + Web Dev** opportunities.
+My software engineering career continues — these enhancements position me for hybrid **Full-Stack + AI** opportunities in the future.

 ---